ChamaraIC/Tachometer/Capabilities/Indicator.md

 | Figure 9.
 Base Thickness” of Indicator set 10% | Figure 10.
 Tachometer with a 10% Thickness for Indicator Base |
 |---|---|
 | <img src="images/IndicatorBaseThickness.png" alt="Drawing" width="200px">  | <img src="images/IndicatorBaseThicknessSample.png" alt="Drawing" width="300px"> |

-## Indicator - Text Color and Text Size
-“Display Units” help in displaying Values as Thousands, Millions etc. Indicator Capability Options in Tachometer does not provide an option to configure “Display Units”.
-However, any display units you set for “Axis Labels” Capability Options will be applied for Indicator as well.
-Please see “Axis Labels” examples for more on this.